Electronic

 First performed at Digitalis at the University of Virginia, April 2024

 Rings of Memory explores different ways of conceptualizing time, using the rings of a tree as thematic material.
 The rings are concentric, suggesting a way of looking at time that differs from the conventional tendency to think of it as progressing from left to right along a straight line.
 The piece opens with a long melody representing the tree's life; the melody is made up of smaller units, each representing an individual year.
 After the full melody is heard, the piece explores the tree's life as a collection of layered melodies.
 Although time progresses linearly, the tree rings accumulate concentrically.
 The individual melodies are grouped into sets as a way to organize the tree's life into discrete multi-year units.
 The exploration of the tree's music begins with its innermost set of rings and slowly adds each successive set, creating a progressively rich texture of sounds that eventually come to encompass all of the time represented in the rings.
 As time progresses, the melodies of years past become quieter, but are still heard in the layered sound to represent the fact that the tree's life is comprised of all of its individual years and the memories that come with them.
-The image of the tree rings figures prominently in the performance; tracing around the rings with the computer mouse causes corresponding changes in panning around a multi-channel speaker system.
+The image of the tree rings figures prominently in the performance; tracing around the rings with a controller causes corresponding changes in panning around a multi-channel speaker system.

 Jazz trio Max patch (2022)